Sorry, you need to enable JavaScript to visit this website.

 Just outside of Madrid, you’ll find the especially regal-looking Alcázar of Segovia.

 Be sure to prepare your legs for climbing the Tower of Juan II’s 152-step spiral staircase.
-Like Neuschwanstein Castle, it is also thought this castle inspired parts of Disneyland’s Sleeping Beauty Castle.
+Like Neuschwanstein Castle, it is also thought that this castle inspired parts of Disneyland’s Sleeping Beauty Castle.

 The castle sits near the Guadarrama Mountains, above the confluence of two rivers.
-During winter, snow makes it even more photogenic and you can take advantage of the nearby ski resorts such as Valdesqui or La Pinilla which are both within an hour’s drive.
+During winter, snow makes it even more photogenic, and you can take advantage of the nearby ski resorts such as Valdesqui or La Pinilla, which are both within an hour’s drive.

 Bled Castle, Slovenia